Next Generation Air Transportation System: Unmanned aircraft systems

-Advanced Air Mobility
+Advanced air mobility

 Advanced air mobility (AAM) is another non-traditional sector of the aerospace industry gaining momentum.
 In 2021, investment in AAM set a record at more than $7 billion.
-In August 2022, the FAA set rules that will govern AAM operations.
+The market size was nearly $8 billion in 2022 may grow at a compounded annual rate of 24.6 percent from 2023 to 2035.

-AAM is intended to safely and efficiently integrate highly automated new aircraft into the NAS and the aviation ecosystem with or without a pilot aboard while cruising at altitudes between 2,000-5,000 feet mean sea level.
+AAM is intended to safely and efficiently integrate highly or fully automated new aircraft into the NAS and the aviation ecosystem with or without a pilot aboard while cruising at altitudes between 2,000 and 5,000 feet mean sea level.
 These aircraft may fly people and cargo between places with limited or no air transportation service in urban, suburban, and regional areas.
 The FAA is in charge of certifying new technologies and aircraft being developed by industry along with pilots who fly them.
-Infrastructure for takeoff and landing, how they will operate in the NAS, and community engagement are other facets of FAA involvement.
+Infrastructure for takeoff and landing, types of NAS operations, and community engagement are other facets of FAA involvement.

-Urban air mobility (UAM) is a category of AAM that covers mainly electric vertical takeoff and landing aircraft serving in roles such as air taxis, air ambulances, and delivery vehicles of small goods in and around cities.
-The battery-powered motors of UAM aircraft can provide these services without the fuel consumption, exhaust emissions, and noise of turbine or piston engines in rotorcraft and fixed-wing aircraft.
+Urban air mobility (UAM) is a category of AAM that covers mainly electric vertical takeoff and landing (eVTOL) aircraft serving in roles such as air taxis, air ambulances, and delivery vehicles of small goods in and around cities.
+Battery-powered motors in UAM aircraft can provide these services without the fuel consumption, exhaust emissions, and noise of turbine or piston engines in rotorcraft and fixed-wing aircraft.

-The FAA published its first UAM Concept of Operations in 2020 is planning an update in 2023.
-The agency also completed the initial conceptual systems architecture, technical evaluation plan, and operational variation analysis report in 2022.
+The FAA published its first UAM Concept of Operations in 2020 and issued an update in 2023.
+The agency completed the initial conceptual systems architecture, technical evaluation plan, and operational variation analysis report in 2022.
+In 2023, the FAA signed an agreement with AFWERX, a part of the U.S. Air Force, in an effort to safely integrate AAM aircraft into the NAS.

+In August 2022, the FAA set rules that will govern AAM operations.
+The agency issued a rule in October 2024 for the training and qualifications required for flight instructors and pilots to fly a new category of civil aircraft known as powered lift, which will accommodate AAM operations.

+The first eVTOL commercial operations in the United States are scheduled to begin in Florida in 2026.